 d.
 The crossing control arm shall incorporate system connectors (electrical, vacuum or air) at the gate and shall be easily removable to allow for towing of the bus.
 Source of supply for air-operated arms shall be the main air supply tank with pressure protection valve at tank.

 e.
-The crossing control arm shall be constructed of non-corrodible or nonferrous material.
+The crossing control arm shall be constructed of nonferrous material.

 f.
 There shall be no sharp edges or projections that could cause injury or be a hazard to students.
 The end of the arm shall be rounded.